Skip to content

 If you’re hoping for a car nap, use a portable sound machine (use code CARA20 for 20% off), block out light from the car window, and consider bringing their pacifier or lovey.

 If your little one is napping at a friend or family member’s house or on vacation, be sure to bring a Pack 'n Play or travel crib for safe sleep.
 You’ll also want to find a dark room if possible.
-If there’s no naturally dark room, you can use travel blackout curtains (use code Cara for 10% off) or consider something like the SlumberPod (Code CARA$20 saves you $20) to help block out the light.
+If there’s no naturally dark room, you can use travel blackout curtains (use code Cara for 10% off) or consider something like the SlumberPod (Code TakingCaraBabies saves you 10% off) to help block out the light.
 Setting up that similar environment will help minimize distractions and create a familiar cue for your baby to fall asleep and stay asleep.

 4. Stay flexible.anchor